print

 Policy

-All families are encouraged to maintain consistent attendance in the Head Start program.
+All families are expected to maintain consistent attendance in the Head Start program.
 Consistent attendance is defined as present or participating for 85% of expected hours, or more.
-Head Start staff help families in identifying barriers to consistent attendance.
+Head Start staff help families identify barriers to consistent attendance.
 Staff initiate supports as appropriate.
 If participation or attendance ceases, staff make efforts to reengage families to resume attendance.
-A slot is vacant when attendance does not resume, and may be considered an enrollment opportunity.
+A slot is vacant when attendance does not resume and may be considered an enrollment opportunity.

 Areas of Responsibility